 A First Look At Tan Dinh Market

-Back in the 1870s, the market was held by the locals themselves and it was widely referred by the name Phu Hoa market, which was one of the most important markets in the north of Saigon.
-Later then, perhaps because it was situated near Tan Dinh church, the market was increasingly known as Tan Dinh market.
+Back in the 1870s, this market was held by the locals themselves and it was widely referred to by the name Phu Hoa market, which was one of the most important markets in the north of Saigon.
+Later, perhaps because it was situated near Tan Dinh church, the market was increasingly known as Tan Dinh market.
 The highlight of this market is its unusual and attractive facade which includes three steeples – one in the middle and two on either side.
 The minimal and classical architecture of Tan Dinh market makes it stand out easily from other markets in the city.
-After nearly 100 years of existence, Tan Dinh market has remained as a prominent commercial center of Saigon’s downtown area which houses a food court and thousands of stalls selling groceries, clothing, footwear, fruits, textiles and everything in between.
+After nearly 100 years of existence, Tan Dinh market has remained as a prominent commercial center of Saigon’s downtown area which houses a food court and thousands of stalls selling groceries, clothing, footwear, fruits, textiles, and everything in between.

-How Can I Get To Tan Dinh Market
+How Can I Get To Tan Dinh Market?

 Head north from the city center and the market should be along Hai Ba Trung street, just across the road from the prominent landmark of Tan Dinh church.
 It only takes a ten-minute walk to get to Tan Dinh market from the Turtle Lake (Ho Con Rua).
 You can’t miss it!

-What Can I Find At Tan Dinh Market
+What Can I Find At Tan Dinh Market?

 Food, really good food

 At the front of Tan Dinh market stands a multitude of street vendors offering some of Saigon’s best street food.
 If you want to taste a glimpse of the Vietnamese food heaven, put Tan Dinh market on your itinerary!
-We especially recommend bun rieu – one of Saigon’s signature dishes (noodle soup with crab paste with a slightly sour taste), sup cua (Vietnamese crab soup served with pig brain and century egg) and sea snails.
-Moreover, the huge and famous che stall (Vietnamese sweet soup) – an amazing Vietnamese dessert, named Che Ba Muoi never fails to win the heart of food lovers.
-All types of che are sold at an average price of only 10.000 VND.
+We especially recommend bun rieu – one of Saigon’s signature dishes (noodle soup with crab paste with a slightly sour taste), sup cua (Vietnamese crab soup served with pig brain and century egg), and sea snails.
+Moreover, the huge and famous che stall (Vietnamese sweet soup) – an amazing Vietnamese dessert, named Che Ba Muoi never fails to win the hearts of food lovers.
+All types of che are sold at an average price of only 10,000 VND.
 Although the vendors’ English is not the best, they are conversant with the art of point-and-order.

 High quality, made-in-Vietnam fabrics